•

 Upon acceptance, the work will be put through an external anonymous peer review.
 Reviewers are asked to respond with their feedback within eight weeks.
 The Editors then review the feedback and decide whether the article should be accepted (with revisions or not), or rejected.
 If the article is to be accepted with revisions, the author is given time to incorporate these.
 In rare circumstances (primarily when the DLJ wishes to support a junior scholar) a rating of “reject but encourage resubmission” is applied.
 In these cases, the Editors intend to work closely with the author should they choose to continue to work on their article with a view to publication in the DLJ.
 Once an article is accepted, it is moved through the editorial process.

 An editorial board including student editors conduct a substantive edit providing feedback for review by the author and ensuring that any feedback given by peer reviewers is acknowledged.
-All texts published in the DLJ conform with the most current Canadian Guide to Uniform Legal Citation (“McGill Guide”) for formatting and citations.
+The DLJ is moving towards the full adoption of the Canadian Open Access Legal Citation Guide (COAL) for formatting and citations, however, papers will continue to be accepted using either the Canadian Guide to Uniform Legal Citation (McGill Guide) or COAL.
 Where gaps exist, an internal style guide (available upon request) is used by the journal.
 Any substantive or content changes from the internal or external reviewers may be accepted or rejected at the discretion of the author.

 DLJ student editors rigorously review all citations to sources, ensuring the accuracy and quality of claims.
 The DLJ may request any obscure or difficult-to-find sources from authors.
 Appropriate opportunities are given to authors to read, accept, or correct editorial and footnote proofs before final publication.